-Multi-Level Security Arming is only available when using an optional Radar Master transmitter that has been configured with separate transmitter buttons for arming and disarming.
-Multi-Level Security Arming allows you to select which of the system's inputs or sensors will be active or bypassed at the time that the system is armed.
-(See Table of Zones section.)
-Pressing the arm button again within five seconds of arming the system will activate Multi-Level Security Arming.
+Multi-Level Security Arming is a feature that allows you to select which of the security system's inputs or sensors will be active and which will be bypassed at the time that the system is armed.
+(See Table of Zones section in this guide.)
+Pressing the arm button (only on a Expanded Configuration transmitter) again within five seconds of arming the security system will activate the Multi-Level Security Arming feature.
 Each time the arm button is pressed again, a different security level is selected.
 The different security levels can be selected as follows:

-- > Pressing the arm button once: The siren chirps once.
+- Pressing the arm button once: The siren chirps once.
 The system is armed. - Pressing the arm button twice within five seconds: The siren chirps twice followed by a long chirp.
 Zone Two is now bypassed. - Pressing the arm button a third time within five seconds: The siren chirps three times followed by a long chirp.
 Zone Four is now bypassed. - Pressing the arm button a fourth time within five seconds: The siren chirps four times followed by a long chirp.
 Zones Two and Four are now bypassed. - Pressing the arm button a fifth time within five seconds: The siren chirps five times followed by a long chirp.
 All input zones, except the ignition, are now bypassed.